 - M.D., University of PENN, Philadelphia, PA

-- M.S.E., Systems Engineering, University of PEEN, Philadelphia, PA
+- M.S.E., Systems Engineering, University of PENN, Philadelphia, PA

 - PhD., Genomics & Comp.
-Biology, University of PEEN, Philadelphia, PA
+Biology, University of PENN, Philadelphia, PA

 - Postdoc, Molecular Ophthalmology, University of PENN, Philadelphia, PA